-"ERETZ is a unique magazine devoted to covering the historical, geographical and cultural aspects of Israel that has been around for more than 30 years.
+"ERETZ is a unique magazine devoted to covering the historical, geographical and cultural aspects of

 ERETZ comes out 6 times a year